iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/8sem/e3/micro_hydro.md

-## Syllabus: Micro-Hydro Power

-**Course Objective:**

-To introduce the operation, maintenance, and design aspects of Micro Hydro power plants, including basic hydrology and geology.

-### Course Outline

 1. **Micro Hydro Basics and Status in Nepal (2 hours)**
     * Necessity of micro hydro power
     * Power from water